 Mirage is something yet to photograph for me.
 It’s not that hard to spot and shoot if you are looking for it.
 The only serious difficulty is that you need to be in a desert during hot weather, which is something I try to avoid.
 Of course, you have better chances for it to work in a sandy environment.

 Unlike any other landscape environment, the desert landscape is so full of geometry that it’s hard to go by.
 For this, you’ll need a telephoto lens again.
 Find some rhythm or repetition or a beautiful curve, zoom in and capture.
 The possibilities here are endless.
 As the light changes, the patterns, the shadows shift revealing new structures and new shapes.
 You can do geometry shots all day.

 Pro tip: for the abstract zoom landscapes like the one below, you may need focus stacking to achieve an acceptable depth of field across the whole image.

 The wind deserves a special chapter in the desert pictures world.
 Strong wind is dangerous for your camera and beautiful for your shots.
 It could be hard to capture flying sand against the dunes of the same colour unless it’s really a storm wind.
-The easy way is to photograph the wind against the blue sky or anything of different colour.
+The easy way is to photograph the wind against the blue sky or anything of a different colour.

 The desert is large, but it isn’t endless.
 It has to end somewhere.
 And this fringe is another good subject to photograph.
 The sand is beautiful, but the wow-factor comes from the difference.
 So use some strong contrast from the difference of the environments.
 The best contrast would be the sand and the sea because they are opposite.
 Another good one is sand and the mountains, etc.